-Until 2016 VN devised 50 projects, 15 collective presentations and numerous workshops.
+Until 2016 we devised 50 projects, 15 collective presentations and numerous workshops.
 VN projects have been presented in 24 European countries and the USA.
-These projects involved more than 90 performers from Slovenia, Croatia, Serbia, Belgium, Spain, Ireland, Poland, Denmark, Romania and Hungary.
+These projects involved more than 90 performers from Slovenia, Croatia, Serbia, Belgium, Spain, Ireland, Poland, Denmark, Finland, Great Britain, Iceland, Romania and Hungary.